DrKrar/GeoEfficiency.jl/README.md

  *  Compat 0.26.0 or above, will be installed automatically while the package Installtion.

 ## Download and Install the Package
-The package is registered in an officially METADATA.jl and so can be installed with Pkg.add.
+The package is registered in an officially METADATA.jl and so can be installed throgh the Julia package system by running

 ```julia
 julia> Pkg.add("GeoEfficiency")